Kakatiya Institute of Technology and Science: Sumshodhini

 Sumshodhini, KITSW is a technical fest organised by the student activity centre of KITSW.
 It includes many technical events, and students from all over the state and country come to participate.

 Sports

 KITS has a facility for both indoor and outdoor sports, with an area of 10 acres.
-Many students have excelled in tournaments and won sports medals.

 Hostel facility

 The institute runs a boys' and girls' hostel in the campus under the aegis of the Ekasila Education Society, which accommodates 750 students.
-Hostels are also provided with guest room facilities for parents.
-A separate room is provided for watching television and reading newspapers.
-Hostels are provided with LAN 24/7.
-Television is connected with DTH and boarders of each room have at their disposal a Hindu daily newspaper.
-An ambulance and driver are at their disposal at night in case of emergency.